 A normal tooth with a healthy pulp is yellowish-white in colour.
 A pulp-free tooth may eventually turn grey.
 The dentist can advise you on appropriate aesthetic (cosmetic dentistry) procedures.

-All dentists are trained to carry out endodontic treatments.
+All dentists are trained to carry out root canal treatments.
 Some dentists will refer complicated and emergency cases to an endodontist.
+(Your dentist will discuss this with you.)
 Endodontists are dentists who are specialists in root canal treatment.

 Where to get help